Efficient and Near-Optimal Online Portfolio Selection: Introduction

 where we let~$[T] := \{1, 2, ..., T\}$ for~$T \in \N$ with the convention~$[0] = \emptyset$, and define the instantaneous (logarithmic) loss~$\ell_t: \Delta_d \to \R$ by

 Since the instantaneous losses are convex, this formulation falls into the framework of {online convex optimization}, with~\eqref{def:regret} matching the standard notion of regret for an online optimization algorithm~\cite[Sec.~1.1]{hazan2016introduction}; thus, we can benefit from an abundance of techniques developed by the corresponding community~\cite{hazan2016introduction}.
 Despite conveniently putting us into the framework of online convex optimization, comparison against the class of ``static'' strategies, also called {\em constantly rebalanced portfolios} (CRP), might seem restrictive.
-Yet, there are at least two other arguments in its favor. \begin{itemize} \item On the one hand, CRP strategies are known to be optimal in the i.i.d.~stochastic~setup where~$x_t$'s, instead of being adversarially chosen in each round, come from a a static distribution unknown to the trader; see~\cite[Theorem~15.3.1]{cover1999elements}.
+Yet, there are at least two other arguments in its favor. \begin{itemize} \item On the one hand, CRP strategies are known to be optimal in the i.i.d.~stochastic~setup where~$x_t$'s, instead of being adversarially chosen in each round, come from \odima{a static} distribution unknown to the trader; see~\cite[Theorem~15.3.1]{cover1999elements}.
 Clearly, a uniform upper bound for the regret~\eqref{def:regret}, i.e.~one valid for any sequence~$x_{1:T}$, also applies in the i.i.d.~setup.
-Such models are adequate for practical markets in the case of moderate observation horizons; hence, we may expect good {\em practical} performance for a strategy admitting a uniform regret bound against the best~CRP.
-This intuition is verified by extensive real-data experiments reported in~\cite{li2014online}. \item On the other hand, the regret measured against the best {\em sequence of portfolios} can be as large as~$T \log(d)$,\footnote{Indeed: given any~$w_t \in \Delta_d$, let~$x_t = e_{i(t)}$ with~$i(t) \in \Argmin_{1 \le i \le d} w_t[i]$ where~$\{e_1, ..., e_d\}$ is the canonical basis of~$\R^d$.
-Then~$\log(\Pi_T) = \log(\prod_{t \le T} w_t[i(t)]) \le \log[(\frac{1}{d})^T] = -T \log d$, but at the same time~$\ell_t(w)$ vanishes on~$e_{i(t)} \in \Delta_d$.} i.e.~grow linearly with time horizon~$T$.
-Meanwhile, the regret measured against the best CRP strategy, cf.~\eqref{def:regret}, is expected to be {\em sublinear in~$T$} for any reasonable algorithm; in fact, this is the case for all algorithms we shall discuss from now on. \end{itemize}
+Such models are adequate for markets with moderate observation horizons; hence, we may expect good {\em practical} performance for a strategy admitting a uniform regret bound against the best~CRP.
+This intuition is verified by extensive real-data experiments reported in~\cite{li2014online}. \item On the other hand, the regret measured against the best {\em sequence of portfolios} can be as large as~$T \log(d)$, i.e.~grow linearly with time horizon~$T$. \odima{(Indeed: fix~$w_{1}, ..., w_{T} \in \Delta_d$ and consider~$x_{1:T}$ with~$x_t = e_{i(t)}$ where~$i(t) \in \Argmin_{1 \le j \le d} w_t[j]$ and~$e_1, ..., e_d$ are the canonical basis vectors in~$\R^d$.
+Then~$-\log(\Capital_T) = -\log(\prod_{t \le T} w_t[i(t)]) \ge -\log[(\frac{1}{d})^T] = T \log d$; on the other hand,~$\sum_{t \in [T]} \inf_{w \in \Delta_d} \ell_t(w) \ge \sum_{t \in [T]} \ell_t(e_{i(t)}) = 0$.)} In contrast, the regret measured against the best CRP strategy, cf.~\eqref{def:regret}, is expected to be {\em sublinear in~$T$} for any reasonable algorithm (in particular, this turns out to be the case for all algorithms discussed further on). \end{itemize}

 In addition to introducing the framework, in his seminal work~\cite{cover1991universal} Cover proposed and studied an algorithm for online portfolio selection, termed {\em Universal Portfolios,} which consists in selecting